ilanschnell/mastermind/README.md

 # Solving Mastermind

-Here are some example of how to invoke the program:
+Responses:

     +   correct color in correct place
     -   only color correct

+Here are some example of how to invoke the program:

 1.)
 Program guesses it's own randomly generated code: